Vileness

 Genesis 19:31-36, Jasher 19:57-58a, Jubilees 16:8

-And they made their father drink wine that night also: and the younger arose, and lay with him, and he perceived not when she lay down, nor when she arose.
-Thus were both the daughters of Lot with child by their father.
+So they made their father drink wine that night too.
+The younger daughter went in and lay with him, and again he didn’t realize when she lay down or when she got up.

-And he and his daughters committed sin upon the earth, such as had not been on the earth since the days of Adam until his time; for the man lay with his daughters.
+He and his daughters committed a sin on the earth unlike anything that had happened since the days of Adam.
+A man slept with his daughters.

 Judgment executed upon Lot’s children